ISO 9004-1 1994 Guidelines in Plain English

 Measure the financial effectiveness of your quality system

 • Measure the financial effectiveness of your quality system.
+Consider using one of the following methods:

 • The quality-cost approach.